Prethermal gauge structure and surface growth in $\mathbb{Z}_2$ lattice gauge theories

 We probe the breakdown of the gauge symmetry by numerically integrating the mean-field dynamics on a~$20 \times 20$ plaquette system ($N=2000$ spins, $N_{\rm vert}=800$ vertices and $3N$ coupled differential equations) with periodic boundaries and using trotterization techniques~\cite{Howell2019,Pizzi2021}, see End Matter for details.
 We consider an ensemble of~$200$ trajectories, each with a different random gauge-invariant initial configuration and set of couplings~$\delta_j$.
 The gauge-symmetry breaking is quantified by the time-averaged error~$\varepsilon(t) = t^{-1} \int_{0}^t \mathrm{d}\tau [1- \langle G_j(\tau) \rangle]$, where~$\langle \cdot\rangle$ denotes the average over the ensemble and vertices, see Fig.~\ref{figure-1}(c).
 Its behavior is shown in Fig.~\ref{figure-1}(d) for various protection strengths~$V/\Omega = 4, \ldots, 80$; in the following, we set~$J = \Omega$.

-We find three distinct regimes~\cite{Halimeh2020PRLRealiability}: (i) At early times~${t \Omega \lesssim 1}$, the error shows a universal growth $\varepsilon(t) \propto t^2$. (ii) The error settles to a stable plateau with small gauge-symmetry breaking for an exponentially long time in~$V/\Omega$.
+We find three distinct regimes~\cite{Halimeh2020PRLRealiability}: (i) At early times~${t \Omega \lesssim 1}$, the error shows a universal growth $\varepsilon(t) \propto t^2$. (ii) The error settles to a stable plateau with small gauge-symmetry breaking for a time linear in~$V/\Omega$.
 Hence, the system establishes a prethermal phase with an emergent \Ztwo{}~gauge symmetry.
 In Fig.~\ref{figure-1}(e) we plot the value $\varepsilon_\mathrm{pre} := \varepsilon(t\Omega=20)$ of the prethermal plateau and find that it follows a power-law~$\varepsilon_\mathrm{pre} \propto (\Omega/V)^2$ controlled by the protection strength~$V$~\cite{Halimeh2022LPG}.
-The critical time after which the plateau becomes unstable is defined as the time of maximum curvature~$t_\mathrm{crit} = \mathrm{max}_t \partial^2\varepsilon(t)/\partial t^2 $ after the plateau, and scales as~$t_\mathrm{crit} \propto \exp(V/\Omega)$. (iii) At late times, the \Ztwo{}~Gauss' law breaks down and the system reaches the infinite temperature value, $\varepsilon \rightarrow 1$.
+The critical time after which the plateau becomes unstable is defined as the time of maximum curvature after the plateau, see blue dots in Fig.~\ref{figure-1}(d), and scales as~$t_\mathrm{crit} \propto V/\Omega$. (iii) At late times, the \Ztwo{}~Gauss' law breaks down and the system reaches the infinite temperature value, $\varepsilon \rightarrow 1$.
 Finally, an examplary trajectory in Fig.~\ref{figure-1}(f) shows Gauss' law violations with strong spatio-temporal correlations, which we will discuss in detail below.

 The existence of a prethermal phase with small and controlled gauge-symmetry breaking errors is crucial for the gauge-invariant quantum simulation of \Ztwo~LGTs.
-Going beyond the small-scale ED predictions~\cite{Homeier2023,Halimeh2022LPG,Halimeh2022_DFL}, our results show a promising method to stabilize gauge constraints in large-scale $(2+1)$D quantum simulators~\cite{Homeier2023}.
+Going beyond $(1+1)$D systems~\cite{VanDamme2025} and small-scale ED predictions~\cite{Homeier2023,Halimeh2022LPG,Halimeh2022_DFL}, our results show a promising method to stabilize gauge constraints in large-scale $(2+1)$D quantum simulators~\cite{Homeier2023}.